 If you don’t want to reclaim your vehicle

-If you don’t want to reclaim your vehicle you need to go to the pound with proof of identity and ownership, pay any charges and sign a disclaimer for the vehicle.
+If you don’t want to reclaim your vehicle, this is called 'disclaiming', you need to go to the pound with proof of identity and proof of ownership.

 You'll have to pay the disposal charge (where applicable), but you won't be asked to pay for the outstanding removal and storage charges.

 You're still liable for any penalty charge notice that may have been issued for a parking offence (where applicable).

 Car and light van: £75